 1. Base pay package

 A base pay package is a standard amount of money an employee receives in exchange for working a set number of hours (typically 40 hours per week).
 Employees who receive a base pay package are paid an hourly wage or a salary.
-Although most employees work for base pay, whether they are salaried or hourly employees depends on their role.
+Most employees work for base pay, but their role determines whether they are salaried or hourly.

-“An employee working on a project or with defined tasks will usually prefer a base salary package,” Jeremy Jarry, CEO of stock-option consultancy B3GIN, told business.com.
+“An employee working on a project or with defined tasks will usually prefer a base salary package,” Jeremy Jarry, founder and CEO of stock-option consultancy B3GIN, told us.
 “Hourly-type packages are often for entry-level positions or low-paying jobs.”

 2. Commission package